-This Environment and Construction Management Plan (ECMP) has been prepared to set out the environmental management requirements for the construction of the Bonnyrigg Living Communities Project (BLCP).
+This Environment and Construction Management Plan (ECMP) has been prepared to set out the environmental management requirements for the construction of Stage 1 of the Bonnyrigg Living Communities Project (BLCP).
 The ECMP forms a practical field guide to the types of measures, timing of implementation, responsibilities of concerned parties and monitoring of the works and control measures.